wenwen-dev/project-wordle/README.md

 - GameInput.js (child of Game.js) contains [guess, setGuess]
   How can I clear the input field (of guess) upon form submission (calling handleSubmit)?
   A: By keeping handleSubmit() in GameInput.js, so that it clears the input field, and create a handleSubmitGuess() in Game.js and call it inside handleSubmit(), so every time form is submitted, we clear the input, and update the guesses array using handleSubmitGuess()!

+Learning 3:

+- What to map() with when we don't have an array?
+The range function which returns an array within given range can help with that!
+It's as if we can specify how many rows/columns we want suing CSS Grid!
+- It's possible 'displayedGuesses' have undefined values when rendered, so check that, because we can't call slice() and map() on undefine.

 ## Joy of React, Project I